ravendb/bootcamp/src/unit1/lesson5/README.md

 ## Exercise: Exploring Orders

-In this exercise you will create an "Orders Explorer" for the Northwind database.
+In this exercise we will create an "Orders Explorer" for the Northwind database.

 ### Step 1: Create a new project and install the latest `RavenDB.Client` package

 As you learned in lesson 2, start Visual Studio and create a new `Console Application Project` named Northwind.
 Then, in the `Package Manager Console`, issue the following command: